Arizona executes a man who murdered his girlfriend's ex-husband

-Aaron Brian Gunches, 53, was lethally injected with pentobarbital at the Arizona State Prison Complex in the town of Florence, John Barcello, deputy director of the Arizona Department of Corrections, Rehabilitation and Reentry, told news outlets.
+Aaron Brian Gunches, 53, was lethally injected with pentobarbital at the Arizona State Prison Complex in the town of Florence, John Barcello, deputy director of the Arizona corrections department, told news outlets.
 He was pronounced dead at 10:33 a.m.

 Gunches fatally shot Ted Price in the desert outside the Phoenix suburb of Mesa in 2002.
 He pleaded guilty to first-degree murder in 2007.